henrymcneill/Godot-GMTK-video-game-/README.md

-This githuib page includes the code of the video game on Sysiphus (Ascent from the depths) submitted to the GMTK game jam that I have made.
-The working game can be accessed through this link: https://henry-mcneill.itch.io/ascent-from-the-depths
+This githuib page includes the code of the video game on Sysiphus (Ascent from the depths) submitted to the 2025 GMTK game jame on itch.io.
+The working game can be accessed through this link: https://henry-mcneill.itch.io/ascent-from-the-depths or alternatively, you can research "Ascent from the Depths" on itch.io

+**IMPORTANT**
+I am only able to fully open my Godot project when I used the compressed version.
+Otherwise, the project does not fully open.
+I still added both compressed and uncompressed versions if they are needed though.

 Credits: